Save energy, save money

 Refrigeration

-• Keep your freezer and refrigerator full to help hold the cold inside.
-Don’t overfill it though, as this restricts air flow.
+• Keep freezer and refrigerator close to full to help hold the cold inside.
+Note that storing items too tightly together will restrict air flow.

 • Keep your freezer temperature between -11 and -23°C and your refrigerator between 2 and 5°C. These temperature ranges help ensure food safety and appliance efficiency.